 However, look out for the kiddie tax rules.
-Under these rules, for children under age 18, or children under age 19 (or full-time students under age 24) who don't earn more than one-half of their financial support, any unearned income over $2,200 (in 2019 and 2020) is taxed using the trust and estate income tax brackets.
+Under these rules, for children under age 18, or children under age 19 (or full-time students under age 24) who don't earn more than one-half of their financial support, any unearned income over $2,300 (in 2022) is taxed using the trust and estate income tax brackets.
 Also, be sure to check the laws of your state before giving securities to minors.

 Other ways of shifting income include hiring a family member for the family business and creating a family limited partnership.
 Be sure to investigate all of your options carefully before acting.

 3. Deduction planning involves proper timing and control over your income

 Part of minimizing federal income tax is about taking advantage of all deductions to which you are entitled, and timing them in the most beneficial manner.

 As a starting point, you'll have to decide whether to itemize your deductions or take the standard deduction.
 Generally, you'll choose whichever method lowers your taxes the most.
 If you itemize, be aware that some deductions (for example, medical expenses) are allowed only to the extent the deduction exceeds some percentage of your adjusted gross income (AGI).
 In cases where your deductions are affected by your AGI, you might look at ways to potentially increase your allowable deductions by reducing your AGI.
 To lower your AGI for the year, you can defer part of your income to next year, buy investments that generate tax-exempt income, and contribute as much as you can to qualified retirement plans.